bandithijo/bandithijo.github.io/_posts/blog/2024/2024-06-13-mudah-setup-odoo-untuk-development-dengan-docker.md

    $ touch docker-compose.yml
    ```

-1. Open file `docker-compose.yml` with your favorit text edior and fill in with recipe below
+1. Open file `docker-compose.yml` with your favorit text editor and fill in with recipe below

    ```yaml
    @filename: docker-compose.yml